-We are now ready to prove the robustness guarantees of the mechanism \ref{alg:strong-consistency}.
-Similarly as in Section~\ref{sec:bobw} we will analyze cases whether or not the subset of $\pred$ is outputted differently.
-We first consider the case where a subset of $\pred$ is outputted.
+We are now ready to prove the robustness guarantees of Mechanism \ref{alg:strong-consistency}.
+Similarly as in Section~\ref{sec:bobw} we will analyze the two cases which depend on whether or not a subset of $\pred$ is output separately.
+We first consider the case where a subset of $\pred$ is output.
 The intuition is that we only serve a subset of predicted bidders if we do not satisfy either condition in Line \ref{alg:line:unpredictedphase} but we \emph{secured} good revenue from the predicted set in the previous iteration of the while loop.
 We formalize this intuition in the following lemma.

 \begin{lemma} If Mechanism \ref{alg:strong-consistency} outputs a subset of the predicted set, then Mechanism \ref{alg:strong-consistency} is $\beta$-robust. \end{lemma} \begin{proof} Let $\hat{t}$ denote the value of $t$ when the auction terminates.
 By assumption that we serve a subset of the predicted set and definition of the mechanism, this was a result of not satisfying either condition in Line \ref{alg:line:unpredictedphase}.
 Note that we proceeded to round $\hat{t}$ because we satisfied the conditions of Line~\ref{alg:line:predictedphase} in round $\hat{t}-1$.
 As such, the welfare remaining in the the predicted set is at least $\revP_{\hat{t}-1}$ (the revenue of the predicted set at the end of the previous round).
 On the other hand, we know that the total welfare in any unpredicted set (since all unpredicted bidders were rejected) is at most $\robustness \revP_{\hat{t}-1}$ by Corollary \ref{cor:welf-rejected-unpredicted}.
 Therefore we obtain welfare within a $\robustness$ fraction of the optimal unpredicted set. \end{proof}